 PROCEDURAL HISTORIES

 STATE COURTS FEDERAL COURTS

 TRIAL REQUEST FOR WRIT OF HABEAS CORPUS

 Indictment11/26/97 (U.S. District Court: Judge Katz)

-Sentence06/09/98 Prisoner's Petition
+Sentence Prisoner's Petition

 State's Return of Writ12/08/03

-FIRST REVIEW OF TRIAL Prisoner's Traverse
+FIRST REVIEW OF TRIAL Prisoner's Traverse05/03/04

 (Direct Appeal) Evidentiary Hearing

-Court of Appeals Decision Decision:
+Court of Appeals Decision Decision:05/21/07

 Supreme Court Decision04/18/01

 U.S. Supreme Court Review10/29/01 REVIEW OF HABEAS DECISION

 (U.S. 6th Circuit Court of Appeals)

 SECOND REVIEW OF TRIAL Notice of Appeal06/11/07

 (Post-Conviction Action) Prisoner's Brief

 Filed in Trial Court11/05/99 State's Brief

 Trial Court Decision10/26/00 Oral Argument

 Court of Appeals Decision04/29/02 Decision

 Supreme Court Decision09/11/02

 U.S. Supreme Court Review REVIEW OF REVIEW OF HABEAS DECISION

 (U.S. Supreme Court)

 REVIEW OF FIRST TRIAL REVIEW Certiorari Petition

 ("Murnahan" Appeal) Brief in Opposition

 Court of Appeals Decision Decision or Certiorari Denial

 Supreme Court Decision09/26/01

-- Status in State Courts as of 12/31/15: No capital proceeding pending. - Status in Federal Courts as of 12/31/15: Pending in the 6th Circuit on the denial of Jones' petition for a writ of habeas corpus.
+- Status in State Courts as of 12/31/16: Pending in the trial court on Jones' pro se successive postconviction petition. - Status in Federal Courts as of 12/31/16: Pending in the 6th Circuit on the denial of Jones' petition for a writ of habeas corpus.

 On 04/18/01, the Ohio Supreme Court affirmed Jones' conviction and death sentence on direct appeal.
 On 05/21/07, the district court denied Jones' petition for a writ of habeas corpus.
 On 01/30/09, the 6th Circuit remanded the case to the district court for the limited purpose of factual development of the lethal injection claims.
 On 04/19/12, Jones, pro se, filed a motion to remove counsel.
 On 11/13/12, the court permitted the Federal Public Defender for the Western District of Pennsylvania to represent Jones.
-Upon completion of discovery, the district court transferred the case back to the 6th Circuit on 10/13/15, and denied leave to amend his petition on 10/30/15.
-Although represented by counsel, between 2010 and 2015, Jones filed numerous pro se motions in both state and federal court, including a motion for relief from judgment pursuant to Ohio R. Civ.
+Upon completion of discovery, the district court transferred the case back to the 6th Circuit on 10/13/15, and denied leave to amend his petition on 10/30/15, which Jones appealed to the 6th Circuit on 11/24/15.
+Although represented by counsel, between 2010 and 2016, Jones filed numerous pro se motions in both state and federal court, including a motion for relief from judgment pursuant to Ohio R. Civ.
 P. 60(B) which he filed in the Ohio Supreme Court on 05/28/14, and which was dismissed on 03/25/15.
+On 09/14/16, Jones, pro se, filed another postconviction petition in the trial court.